 - Tempeh Taco Meat

-- Fresh vegetables like avocado, lettuce, cucumber, carrots
+- Fresh vegetables like avocado, lettuce, cucumber, and carrots

 - Cucumber dip